Agnieszka “Aga” Piasecka, Wills & Trusts Lawyer / Attorney serving Seminole

-Attorney Agnieszka “Aga” Piasecka is an Estate Planning, Wills and Trust, Lawyer near Seminole with 15 years of experience.
+Attorney Agnieszka “Aga” Piasecka is an Estate Planning, Wills and Trust, Lawyer serving Seminole with more than 20 years of combined experience in Poland and Florida.
 Aga speaks fluent Polish, Italian and English and is an Attorney in Florida and Poland.
 Attorney Aga Piasecka obtained her Juris Doctorate Cum Laude from Stetson University College of Law in Florida and her Masters Degree in Law with Honors from Jagiellonian University in Poland.
 She also studied International Law in Holland.
-Attorney Aga Piasecka is fluent in Polish, Italian and English and can assist you with all of your legal needs in Seminole, Florida and Poland.
+Attorney Aga Piasecka is fluent in Polish, Italian and English and can assist you with your legal needs in Seminole, Florida.

 Free Consultations & Flat Rates